Aseamann/tcr-pdb-tools/README.md

 3. Look at this file using the installed protein viewer software.

 4. Now we're going to perform a modification.
-Select the same PDB from the drow-down and now for action 1 perform "Trim TCR".
+Select the same PDB from the drop-down and now for action 1 perform "Trim TCR".
 For action 2 select "Center".
 Then go ahead and click "Submit".

 5. Inspect the modified structure.
 What you'll see are now just two protein chains versus several, these are the alpha and beta chains of a TCR.
 We trimmed them to just the variable region.
 We also centered the coordinates of the variable region to position 0,0,0 in 3D space and aligned the principle axes of inertia along the X, Y, and Z axes.

 ## User Stories
+1. As a student, I want to search through publicly available T-cell Receptor PDB files, so that I can find structural data I need for my research.

+AC: User is able to select a TCR PDB file from the dropdown menu in the site and able to download the file.

-As a student, I want to be able to easily access T-cell Receptor structural data from a list of existing public PDB file, so that I can visualize the protein structures in a 3D viewer.
+2. As a student, I want to be able to visualize the protein structures during and post modification, so that I can download the structure after making the modifications to use for my research.

+AC: User is able to view structural data in the protein visualization tool and able to download the files after making modifications.

-As a structural biologist, I want to be able to easily upload T-cell Receptor structural data stored as a PDB, so that I can conduct modifications that can help further analysis.
+3. As a structural biologist, I want to be able to easily upload T-cell Receptor structural data stored as a PDB, so that I can conduct modifications that can help further analysis.

+AC: User is able to upload a PDB file and then make modifications.

-As an administrator, I want to be able to view statical data on cite traffic, so I can share this data with other researchers when describing the usefulness of the application.
+4. As an administrator, I want to be able to view statical data on sites traffic, so I can share this data with other researchers when describing the usefulness of the application.

+AC: Admin is able to view statistical data about the use of the application by users.

+## Mis-user Stories
-As a mis-user, I want to collect structural biologist data of T-cell Receptors that may not be published yet in a public database.
+1. As rogue researcher, I want to collect structural biologist data of T-cell Receptors that may not be published yet in a public database, so that I can have a jump-start on analyzing the structure and publishing the materials first.

 Response: Ensure that proper security measures are in place to prevent access to other users' accounts.
 Several steps can be in place, non-plain text storage of passwords, captcha if several attempts, and potential for 2FA.

-As a mis-user, I want to collect information stored about other users such as email and password, so I can cross-reference with other accounts the user may have on other cites.
+2. As an opportunist breacher, I want to collect information stored about other users such as emails and passwords, so I can cross-reference with other accounts the user may have on other sites and gain access to finanical and other profitable accounts.

-Response: Ensure that data stored on users is saved in a proper manner and avoiding any form of attach that gives access to user information.
+Response: Ensure that data stored on users is saved in a proper manner and avoiding any form of attack that gives access to user information.

 ## Diagrams